 Celiac disease is an allergy to dietary gluten.
 It affects individuals who are genetically predisposed to the allergy and differs from gluten sensitivity, as celiac disease elicits within the body a very defined response to gluten.

 When gluten enters the small intestine in an individual with celiac disease, the body initiates an immune response.
 The cause of the response has been identified as gliadin, one of two proteins that comprise gluten.
 The autoimmune response gliadin triggers creates intestinal redness and irritation.

 Over time, the mucosal layer of the intestine is reduced.
 This layer protects the intestinal wall from toxins – without this, the chance of toxins crossing from the intestine into the blood stream increases.
 This layer also facilitates the absorption of nutrition into the body.
 Malnourishment coupled with intestinal irritation is an extremely unpleasant combination.

 Left unaddressed, celiac disease can cause serious complications.
-What’s the best way to address celiac disease?
+What's the best way to address celiac disease?
 Avoid gluten.
-A gluten-free diet can prevent the allergic response and has been observed to reverse many of the problems associated with celiac disease.
+A gluten-free diet can prevent the allergic response and has been observed to reverse many of the concerns associated with celiac disease.

 Causes of Celiac Disease

 Celiac disease results from a genetically-induced allergy.
 Foods that contain gluten trigger the immune response and include cereal grains such as wheat, rye and barley contain gluten.
 Be aware that many processed foods contain gluten to enhance flavoring and protein content.